← Back to Blog

 TL;DR: Upload a photo or type text to generate ASCII art instantly — right in your browser.
 Choose width, characters, and color output.
 Free, no signup, 100% private.

 An ASCII art generator converts images or text into visual art made from keyboard characters.
 Need a retro portrait for a GitHub README or a FIGlet banner for terminal output?
-This free tool handles both — without uploading anything to a server.
+Tools like ASCIIFY and patorjk's TAAG handle both — without uploading anything to a server.

 How to create ASCII art from images

-ASCII art generator interface showing image upload and character output
+ASCIIFY editor interface showing image upload, style options, and ASCII character output

-ASCII art generator interface showing image upload and character output
+ASCIIFY editor interface showing image upload, style options, and ASCII character output

 High-contrast images work best — portraits, logos, and silhouettes produce the sharpest output.
 If your source needs cleanup, our image annotation tool can help.